amyryanmanny/rollup-n-up-n-up/CONTRIBUTING.md

 This repo uses Husky to lint files before they are committed to the repo.
 Run `bun run prepare` before committing to install the hooks.

-You'll also need to [source your Node environment](https://github.com/typicode/husky/blob/main/docs/how-to.md#solution).
+You'll also need to [source your Node and Bun environments](https://github.com/typicode/husky/blob/main/docs/how-to.md#solution).

 ## Eslint